-List of diseases spread by deer tick grows, along with their rangeNovember 12th, 2012 in Diseases, Conditions, Syndromes /
+List of diseases spread by deer tick grows, along with their rangeNovember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 An emerging tick-borne disease that causes symptoms similar to malaria is expanding its range in areas of the northeast where it has become well-established, according to new research presented today at the annual meeting of the American Society of Tropical Medicine and Hygiene (ASTMH).